mivicek/Node.js-Code-Challenge/README.md

 # Node.js-Code-Challenge
 Node.js Code Challenge

-# installation:
+# Installation:

 npm install

-# running the script:
+# Running the script:

 last argument should be path to a text file, ie: